JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Open PowerPoint and start a new presentation.

-1. Select the **Copilot** icon, then use Copilot to generate a draft presentation.
-Prompt Copilot to *Create a presentation about Contoso's Chai Tea based on /Promotion Plan for Chai Tea in Latin America.docx.*
+1. Select the **Copilot** icon, then use Copilot to generate a draft presentation using the following prompt:

+    +++Create a presentation about Contoso's Chai Tea based on /Promotion Plan for Chai Tea in Latin America.docx.+++

 1. Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
 Review the suggested topic and select **Generate slides** to continue.
 Copilot generates slides and content for each.
 It displays the results in the **Slide Sorter** view.